 After the operation, the remote data buffer MUST contain the "Original Remote Data Value" (if comparison did not match) or the masked "Swap Data" (if the comparison did match).
-CmpSwap Atomic Operations MUST target buffer addresses that are 64-bit aligned.
-If a CmpSwap Atomic Operation is attempted on a target ULP Buffer address that is not 64-bit aligned:
+CmpSwap Atomic Operations MUST target ULP Buffer addresses that are 64-bit aligned.